Jacob-DN-Schmidt/esmfold-query-interface/README.md

 Sequences must be entered following the amino acid sequence FASTA format (all characters other than 'BJOUXZ' are valid).
 The length of the smaller sequences can be specified, and the start of each subsequent sequence is shifted right by 1 amino acid.
 The subsequences that should be folded can be selected via the table with shift and control clicks.
 Currently, the selected indicies entry is not useable, but it will list all of the indexes of the subsequences that are selected.

-For more information about ESM Metagenomic Atlas and the API used can be found on [their website](https://esmatlas.com/about)
+More information about ESM Metagenomic Atlas and the API used can be found on [their website](https://esmatlas.com/about).